Geoffrey Bush: Career

 Bush began his teaching career in 1947, as an extramural lecturer at Oxford.
 In 1952 he transferred to the Extramural Department at London University where over the following 40 years he fulfilled various roles, including that of Senior Staff Tutor from 1964 to 1980.
 He was largely responsible for the development of the London University External Diploma in the History of Music.
 He was also a visiting professor at King's College, London from 1969 to 1989, and was made a Fellow of University College, Wales in 1986.
 Bush served on a number of public bodies, including the Composers Guild of Great Britain, where he was the Guild's delegate on a visit to the USSR in 1964, the Performing Rights Society, and the Arts Council.
 He was musical adviser to the John Ireland Charitable Trust.
 Bush maintained his pacifist credentials, as a supporter of the Campaign for Nuclear Disarmament (CND), and the Anglican Pacifist Fellowship.
 These interests were reflected in his short opera The Equation (1967).

 Alongside his teaching, Bush composed a large number of works, including orchestral pieces, operas, choruses and songs.
 His "Yorick" Overture was awarded the Royal Philharmonic Society's prize in 1949.
 He wrote two symphonies in the 1950s, the first of which was first performed at the 1954 Cheltenham Festival, and at the Proms in 1958.
 His Second Symphony was commissioned by the city of Guildford for the 700th anniversary of the city's foundation.
 Bush edited volumes of songs by Hubert Parry and Stanford, and provided the orchestration for Stanford's Third Piano Concerto.
 His writings included several published books, including Musical Creation and the Listener (1954); Left, Right and Centre (1983); and An Uncertain Education (1990).
 He edited several editions of Musica Britannica, and was a regular and popular broadcaster of BBC music programmes.

 Bush was a polished pianist, and was organist at St Luke's Church, Chelsea, where he succeeded Ireland.
 In April 1950 he married Julia McKenna; the marriage produced two sons.
-Outside the world of music, Bush was a keen student of detective fiction, and collaborated with his fellow-composer Bruce Montgomery (who wrote under the name Edmund Crispin) in a story "Who Killed Baker?".
+Outside the world of music, Bush was a keen student of detective fiction, and collaborated with his fellow-composer Bruce Montgomery (who wrote under the name Edmund Crispin) on a story "Who Killed Baker?".
 Bush's 70th birthday in 1990 was marked by a "Celebration of English Song", held at London's Wigmore Hall.
 He died in London on 24 February 1998.